Skip to content ↓

 A TA has been employed part time to deliver writing interventions for PP children.

-Pre and post teaching Groups no more than 6 or 7 3 times a week.
-Teaching Assistants, when trained, have shown to make progress with intervention groups
+Pre and post teaching groups of no more than 6 may receive support up to 3 times a week.
+Teaching Assistants, when trained, have shown to make progress with intervention groups.

 Improving our maths teaching and the curriculum planning in line with the DFE

-Additional reading intervention groups will take place for those children who are seen to be significantly behind their peers.
-Comprehension
+Additional reading intervention groups will take place for those children who are seen to be significantly behind their peers (first 20%).

 Wider strategies (for example, related to attendance, behaviour, wellbeing)